-The Florida Bar has designated Mr. Mars as one of 129 Board Certified Specialists in Condominium and Planned Development Law in the state of Florida.
+The Florida Bar has designated Mr. Mars as a Board Certified Specialist in Condominium and Planned Development Law in the state of Florida.

 Mr. Mars has been named to the 2022 Best Lawyers in America listing under the construction law practice group.
 He has also been designated as a facilitator to conduct educational programs by the State of Florida Department of Professional and Business Regulation, Division of Florida Land Sales, Condominiums and Mobile Homes.
 He is also a board member of the Greater Miami Jewish Federation, Executive Board Member of AIPAC (Miami-Dade), member of the Emory Alumni Association, and is involved in a variety of other civic and professional organizations.

 - “Community Associations Should Make Effective Use of Social Media”